-On August 26, Plexus through a serpentine procession parade of hundreds participants, performing the exile to Gabon of Cheik Amoudou Bamba, from the streets of La Medina to the island of Goree, arrived to the House of the Slaves in Goree.
-At the conclusion of the procession, I presented Plexus International Open Call Against Art Slavery Manifesto to the representative of the Mayor to promote the opening of a World Art Bank in Goree, against any kind of slavery.
-A large group photo shot, made inside the House of the Slaves on the stairs of "the door of no return," ended Plexus event.
+On August 26, Plexus through a serpentine parade of hundreds participants, directed by Omar Seck, performing the exile from Senegal to Gabon of Cheik Amoudou Bamba, from the streets of La Medina to the island of Goree, arrived to the House of the Slaves in Goree.
+At the end, I presented Plexus International Open Call Against Art Slavery Manifesto to the Mayor's representative to promote the opening of a World Art Bank in Goree, against any kind of slavery.
+A large group photo shot on the stairs of the Door of No Return of the House of the Slaves ended Plexus event.